-Chris Jones, a former all-American football player at Hardin-Simmons, is in his seventh season as the defensive line and development squad coach.
+Chris Jones, a former all-American football player at Hardin-Simmons, is in his tenth season as the defensive line and development squad coach.

-Noted as an excellent recruiter he has helped the Cowboys restock its talent level across the board.
+Jones is an excellent recruiter and he has helped the Cowboys upgrade its talent level across the board.

-HSU had all four of its starting defensive linemen earn all-ASC honors last year and Ryne Lewis tied the career record for sacks.
+HSU had all four of its starting defensive linemen earn all-ASC honors in 2015 and Ryne Lewis tied the career record for sacks.
 Korey Zavala was named to a pair of All-America teams as well.

 In 2013, he coached sophomore Korey Zavala to second-team all-ASC honors.
 He led the team with 14 tackles for loss and seven sacks.